 A generation known for its immense size, the power Baby Boomers wield across all facets of society is unmeasurable.
 This is especially true in the case of politics.
 The fate of an election can rest upon the voting power this generation possesses.
-It is important to note, however, that Baby Boomers care a lot about the broader issues in their communities, and their determination to do something about it is what mainly drives this group to go out in full-force to the voting booths every election.
-How do they wield this power, though?
+It is important to note, however, that Baby Boomers care a lot about the broader issues in their communities, and their determination to do something about it is what mainly drives the power of the senior vote to booths every election season.
+How do they wield this voting power though?

 How Seniors Wield the Power to Vote

 Being able to influence the outcome of an election seems simple on paper, but behind the scenes, it actually requires an insurmountable amount of effort.
 Part of the reason why Baby Boomers are so successful in this aspect is based on how they rally behind core issues and stir up civic participation.